xuri/excelize-doc/en/workbook.md

 func (f *File) SaveAs(name string) error
 ```

-SaveAs provides a function to create or update to an xlsx file at the provided path.
+SaveAs provides a function to create or update the spreadsheet file at the provided path.

 ## Create worksheet {#NewSheet}